-- Students must fulfill any necessary pre-requisites and have a minimum GPA of 3.0 to be eligible to register for an independent study. - Students must submit an instructor-approved syllabus with registration request. - Students may take a maximum of one independent study per semester. - Independent studies may be one to three credit hours and may be offered on a pass/fail basis. - Students must demonstrate to the professor's satisfaction that requirements have been fulfilled prior to grade submission.
+- Students must fulfill any necessary pre-requisites and have a minimum GPA of 3.0 to be eligible to register for an independent study. - Students must submit an instructor-approved syllabus after the registration request has been approved. - Students may take a maximum of one independent study per semester - Independent studies may be one to three credit hours and may be offered on a pass/fail basis. - Students must demonstrate to the professor's satisfaction that requirements have been fulfilled prior to grade submission.